rocky-linux/documentation/docs/guides/security/freeradius_radius_server.md

 }
 ```

-Replace `172.20.0.254` and `secret123` with the IP address and secret value to be used by the client.
-This can be repeated for multiple clients.
+Replace `172.20.0.254` and `secret123` with the IP address and secret value the clients will use.
+Repeat this for many clients.

 ## Enabling FreeRADIUS

-After the initial configuration is completed, we can start `radiusd`:
+After the initial configuration, you can start `radiusd`:

 ```bash
 systemctl enable --now radiusd